Phileosopher/commonplace/stories.md

 - [Every society](humanity-universals.md) uses [folklore and myths](stories-myths.md), as well as [proverbs](lawsaxioms.md), that communicate important [lessons](understanding.md).
 - The motivation to convey a story is always driven, at least partly, by the [emotion of anger](mind-feelings-anger.md).

+APPLICATION: Popular [trends](trends.md), especially [formal media](creations.md/), are fulfilling the secret latent desires of its surrounding [culture](culture.md).
+It's the reason their base splits along age-based, gender-based, and lifestyle-based lines.

 Since it's a map and not an accurate depiction, a story is always an exploration of extremes.

 Every story communicates a [value](values.md).
 The stories people remember will communicate values that reference beyond itself and add meaning to the audience's life beyond the story.
 To achieve this, the [creator](mind-creativity.md) *must* draw from associations the audience [already had](understanding.md) before the story started.